 When hit with stress, you may find yourself and your world off its axis.

-And left unchecked that stress can start to influence your healthy habits and motivation.
+And left unchecked that stress can start to influence your healthy habits, motivation and overall health.

 Before you know it irritability, sleeplessness, and worry start to sink in and you find yourself struggling to find the joy.

 How do you typically mange stress?
 Do you eat?
 Drink?
 Spend money?
 Become short tempered?
 Do you do or say things you wouldn’t normally?

 The irony is that these kinds of self-sabotaging behaviors often only lead to more stress!
 And what do we do with all that increased stress?
 Engage in another self-sabotaging behavior.

 But stress doesn't have to be a downward spiral.

 Stop stress in it’s tracks and reduce its negative impact on your health and well-being with these 4 simple tips to combat stress.